choderalab/ensembler/README.md

 * mpi4py - http://mpi4py.scipy.org/
 * mdtraj - http://mdtraj.org/
 * PyMOL (optional, for model alignment/visualization) - http://www.pymol.org/
-* Various other Python packages commonly used in scientific computing.
-Recommended aproach is to install either Continuum Anaconda (https://store.continuum.io/) or Enthought Canopy (https://www.enthought.com/products/canopy/)
+* Other Python packages: BioPython, mpi4py, numpy, lxml, PyYAML

+Recommended approach is to install using conda (https://store.continuum.io/cshop/anaconda/).
+This will install all dependencies except for Modeller, which must be installed separately by the user.

 Basic Usage
 -----------